nestauk/flow-temp-toolkit/src/principles/2-check-eligibility.md

       A wider behaviour shift may be required to ensure they remain comfortable, this may not be a suitable ask of this user group.
     icon: /static/files/check-eligibility-noun-checking-5002777.svg
     alt: checklist icon
+  - name: Limited Dexterity
+    heading: Those users who may live with limited dexterity
+    details: >-
+      Users with dexterity issues may struggle to change settings on the boiler.

+      In order to ensure that these users are able to benefit from low flow temperatures it may be best to offer in person advice or ensure that any change to the boiler settings are made by a visiting professional, friend or relative.

+      It may also be worth ensuring that if needed the user has a support network to tweak settings after the flow temperature has been reduced.
+    icon: /static/files/check-eligibility-noun-checking-5002777.svg
+    alt: checklist icon
 ---

 ## What is it?